PaddlePaddle/PaddleRS/docs/apis/data_en.md

 ### `Transform`

 The `__call__` method of the `Transform` object takes a unique argument `sample`. `sample` must be a dictionary or a sequence of dictionaries.
-When `sample` is a sequence, perform data transformations for each dictionary in `sample` and return the results sequentially stored in a python build-in list; when `sample` is a dictionary, the `Transform` object extracts input from some of its key-value pairs (these keys are called "input keys"), performs the transformation, and writes the results as key-value pairs into `sample`(these keys are called "output keys").
+When `sample` is a sequence, perform data transformations for each dictionary in `sample` and return the results sequentially stored in a Python build-in list; when `sample` is a dictionary, the `Transform` object extracts input from some of its key-value pairs (these keys are called "input keys"), performs the transformation, and writes the results as key-value pairs into `sample`(these keys are called "output keys").
 It should be noted that many of the `Transform` objects in PaddleRS overwrite key-value pairs, that is, there is an intersection between the input key and the output key.
 The common keys in `sample` and their meanings are as follows:

 |Key Name|Description|
 |----|----|